-The intelligent software system was designed to reduce a customer's peak demand by shifting energy use from more costly demand periods to periods when the building's solar PV panels are generating power, using its algorithm based on forecasted and actual weather conditions.
+The intelligent software system is designed to reduce a customer's peak demand by shifting energy use from more costly demand periods to periods when the building's solar PV panels are generating power, using its algorithm based on forecasted and actual weather conditions.
 Under this scenario, and the customer's current rate schedule (TOU-GS-3-E), the software is expected to reduce customer demand costs between 10% to 25%, while minimally impacting tenant comfort.
-The team will examine the M&V (Measurement and Verification) results of the reduced customer demand and costs by shifting energy use from more costly demand periods to periods where the building's solar is predicted to be generating power, based on predicted and actual weather conditions.
-Full data analysis of the load and the efficacy of the load management system will be examined and reported.
+The team examined the M&V (Measurement and Verification) results of the reduced customer demand and costs by shifting energy use from more costly demand periods to periods where the building's solar is predicted to be generating power, based on predicted and actual weather conditions.